Three Days in Ancient Syracuse

 Where to Stay Tonight

-Ortigia Island (A boutique B&B or small hotel in a restored palazzo)
+Ortygia Island (A small guesthouse or B&B in a historic palazzo)

 2